TV screen technology explained

 You can't set favourites through the guide, which is a shame as it can be a useful feature for customising the long list of channels available on Freeview.
 We used Freeview Play with both Panasonic's standard and 'smart' touchpad remote controls, but found the former easier to use with the core EPG features.

 All the catch-up services are also available in Freeview Play as standalone apps for you to browse all their content.
 You can jump into them within the guide by pressing the yellow button on Panasonic's remote, or access them via the apps section in the main menu.
-Also available at launch are the BBC News and BBC Sport apps, with others to follow shortly.

 As well as browsing programmes to watch in the guide you can set recordings using the TV's PVR functionality (you'll need to connect a USB hard drive first).
 It's really simple to do this, with options to record in HD if it’s available.
 However, you'll need to leave the Freeview Play guide to actually watch the recordings as they’re stored in a different menu.